koenrane/KR-new-site/content/satisficers-tend-to-seek-power-instrumental-convergence-via.md

 6. Quantilizers with a uniform[^based] base distribution.
     [^based]: I conjecture that this holds for base distributions which assign sufficient probability to $B$.

-But that's not all.
-There's more.
+That's not all.
 If the agent makes decisions _only based on the expected utility of different plans_,[^eu] then the power-seeking theorems apply.
 And I'm not just talking about EU maximizers.
 I'm talking about _any_ function which only depends on expected utility: EU minimizers, agents which choose plans if and only if their EU is equal to 1, agents which grade plans based on how close their EU is to some threshold value.
 There is _no_ clever EU-based scheme which doesn't have orbit-level power-seeking incentives.

 > [!warning] EU-based decision-making tends to seek power
 > Suppose $n$ is large, and that most outcomes in $B$ are bad, and that the agent makes decisions according to expected utility.
 Then alignment is hard because for every way things could go right, there are at least $n$ ways things could go wrong!
 And $n$ can be **huge**.
 In a [previous toy example](/power-seeking-beyond-MDPs#Beyond-survival-seeking), $n$ equaled $10^{182}$\.